wolfgangj/okami/README.md

 `okami` is a Three-State-Forth:
 It can be in interpret mode, compile mode or postpone mode.

-You cannot set this state by executing a word or access a `state` variable.
+You cannot set this state by executing a word or accessing a `state` variable.
 Rather, the state is always explicit in the source code:
 Square brackets `[]` are used to switch between the three states:

 * In interpret mode, `[` will switch to compile mode.
 * In compile mode, `[` will switch to postpone mode.
-* In postpone mode, `]` will switch to compile mode.
+* In postpone mode, `]` will switch back to compile mode.
-* In compile mode, `]` will switch to interpret mode.
+* In compile mode, `]` will switch back to interpret mode.
 * Other uses of `[]` are invalid, i.e. don't use `]` in interpret mode or `[` in postpone mode.

 Since code will be compiled if it is enclosed in square brackets, a basic definition looks like this: